 Whether you're a beach bunny or water sports fanatic, touch down at Murcia-San Javier airport and hire a car to check out Spain's sun-soaked Costa Blanca and Costa Cálida.

 Why hire a car at Murcia airport?

 Located on the north shoreline of Mar Menor, the airport is 28 miles from the city centre.
-With no direct trains and just three daily direct buses into Murcia, public transport is limited, while a taxi will set you back roughly 70 euro.
-Instead, hop in a hire car and explore La Manga's beaches and neighbouring cities of Cartagena and Torrevieja at your leisure.
+With no direct trains and just three daily direct buses into Murcia, public transport is limited.
+Hire a car and explore La Manga's beaches and neighbouring cities of Cartagena and Torrevieja at your leisure.

-Take a few minutes to get used to driving on the right-hand side of the road, before heading inland on the Autovía C-3319.
-This busy road links the region's main towns and cities, so try to avoid the morning and early evening traffic as locals and holidaymakers travel to and from La Manga's beaches.
+Take a few minutes to get used to driving on the right-hand side of the road before heading inland on the C-3319 highway which will take you into the main towns and cities.

 "We're the Spanish city that even the Spanish haven't discovered yet.
 We've got stunning architecture and are surrounded by big, impressive mountains."

 Murcia city is indeed a gem, but the region itself - with its great beaches and hot climate - is fast becoming a tourist haven.
 Go now and beat the rush.

 There's a friendly atmosphere, thanks mainly to the surrounding area being so totally gorgeous to look at.
 And the pleasant weather, of course.

 A warm, sociable, fiesta-loving bunch.
 There's a thriving student population, giving the place a vibrant, youthful feel.